BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 ![BreadBoard connections of LED](img/led_breadboard.png)

+> #### Info::Fritzing
+>
+> The above image was created using a tool called Fritzing.
+Fritzing is an open-source hardware initiative that makes electronics accessible as a creative material for anyone.
+They offer a software tool, a community website and services in the spirit of Processing and Arduino, fostering a creative ecosystem that allows users to document their prototypes, share them with others, teach electronics in a classroom, and layout and manufacture professional PCBs.

 ### Example program

 A small example program that turns the LED on and back off after 1 second is shown below: